Proximity fuze: Deployment

 At first the fuzes were only used in situations where they could not be captured by the Germans.
 They were used in land-based artillery in the South Pacific in 1944.
 Also in 1944, fuzes were allocated to the British Army's Anti-Aircraft Command, that was engaged in defending Britain against the V-1 flying bomb.
-As most of the British heavy anti-aircraft guns were deployed in a long, thin coastal strip, dud shells fell into the sea, safely out of reach of capture.
-Over the course of the German V-1 campaign, the proportion of flying bombs flying through the coastal gun belt that were destroyed rose from 17% to 74%, reaching 82% during one day.
+As most of the British heavy anti-aircraft guns were deployed in a long, thin coastal strip (leaving inland free for fighter interceptors), dud shells fell into the sea, safely out of reach of capture.
+Over the course of the German V-1 campaign, the proportion of flying bombs that were destroyed flying through the coastal gun belt rose from 17% to 74%, reaching 82% during one day.
 A minor problem encountered by the British was that the fuze was sensitive enough to detonate the shell if it passed too close to a seabird and a number of seabird "kills" were recorded.

-The Pentagon refused to allow the Allied field artillery use of the fuzes in 1944, although the United States Navy fired proximity-fuzed anti-aircraft shells during the July 1943 invasion of Sicily.
+The Pentagon refused to allow the Allied field artillery use of the fuzes in 1944, although the United States Navy fired proximity-fuzed anti-aircraft shells in the July 1943 Battle of Gela during the invasion of Sicily.
 After General Dwight D. Eisenhower demanded he be allowed to use the fuzes, 200,000 shells with VT fuzes (code named "POZIT") were used in the Battle of the Bulge in December 1944.
 They made the Allied heavy artillery far more devastating, as all the shells now exploded just before hitting the ground.
 German divisions were caught out in open as they had felt safe from timed fire because it was thought that the bad weather would prevent accurate observation.
 U.S. General George S. Patton credited the introduction of proximity fuzes with saving Liège and stated that their use required a revision of the tactics of land warfare.

-Bombs and rockets fitted with radio proximity fuzes were in limited service with both the USAAF and USN at the end of WW2.
+Bombs and rockets fitted with radio proximity fuzes were in limited service with both the USAAF and USN at the end of WWII.
 The main targets for these proximity fuze detonated bombs and rockets were anti-aircraft emplacements and airfields.